 It’s best to plan on transplanting a Rose of Sharon shrub in autumn.
 Moving the shrubs in the fall gives them all winter and spring to establish a strong root system before their flowering period.
 It is also possible to transplant in spring.

 When you are transplanting a Rose of Sharon, preparation of the new site is important.
 Remove all of the grass and weeds from the new planting location, and amend the soil with organic compost.
 You can do this toward summer’s end.

 When you are done preparing the soil, dig a planting hole.
 Make it twice as big as you expect the shrub’s root ball to be.

-In November, it is rose of Sharon transplanting time.
-If the plant is very big, trim it back to make transplanting a rose of Sharon easier.
+November is a good Rose of Sharon transplanting time.
+If the plant is very big, trim it back to make transplanting a Rose of Sharon easier.
 You can also tie up the lower branches if you are afraid you will injure them.

 Gently dig around the plant’s roots and try to keep as many of them as you can in the root ball.
 Lift out the root ball carefully.

 Place the plant in its new planting hole so that it is sitting at the same depth as it was in the prior planting location.
 Pat extracted earth around the sides of the root ball, then water well.